- A late night social basketball Tournament, held on Friday and Saturday nights.

 As Midnight Basketball® became more successful - more visible - its participants have worn more than a jersey - a smart, professional and colourful team jerseys they have worn with pride … they’ve also worn a marker with negative unintended consequences, identifying them as disadvantaged, and stigmatising them as ‘other’.

 We call it tagging.
-When teenagers are continually labelled by their disadvantage, they can become defined by it.
-When we create programs for disadvantaged teenagers (this does not refer to interventions that are specifically set up to address specific needs) there is always this possibility.
+When you come from disadvantage, you can be continually labelled by your disadvantage, you become defined by it.
+When we create programs for disadvantaged teenagers there is always this possibility.

-No matter how well-intentioned, the Midnight Basketball® brand was potentially an identifier, labelling its participants as being ‘poor’; and unfortunately, the wonderful and uplifting success stories or conversation that surround its participants too often include negative themes – themes that would never be mentioned in a story about local Club Basketball.
+No matter how well-intentioned, the Midnight Basketball® brand was potentially a tagger, an identifier, labelling its participants as being ‘poor’; and unfortunately, the wonderful and uplifting success stories or conversation that surround its participants too often include tagging and therefore negative themes – themes that would never be mentioned in a story about local Club Basketball.

 Sometimes it’s not what is said, but what is implied, that does the damage.

-‘Participants of Midnight Basketball go home exhausted and happy and go to sleep.
-This is a benefit to all.’ [potential inference ‘because if they are worn out, they won’t be out taking drugs, drinking and causing trouble.]
+‘Teenage participants of Midnight Basketball go home exhausted and happy and go to sleep.
+This is a benefit to all.’

-Regardless of fact or perception, when you continually build a narrative around juvenile justice, policing, keeping kids off the streets, tiring them out - what is the real story you are telling about these teenagers?
-And, why then would we expect them to not be tarnished by it?
+Regardless of fact or perception, when you continually build a narrative around juvenile justice, policing, keeping kids off the streets, tiring them out - what is the real story we are telling about you as teenagers that need a helping hand?
+And, why then would we expect you to not be tarnished by it?

-And our society seems to be polarising even further between the ‘haves’ and the ‘have-nots’.
-The growth in migration to Australia, especially through asylum seekers and refugees, and the continued struggles of many Indigenous people and systemically-labelled poor white families has created a large, visible underclass of teenagers.
-They are often demonised, unfairly.
-Witness the ‘African Gangs’ media led debate in Victoria which aims to highlight problems, look for solutions, and enhance the outcomes for all Victorians in those locales, but is so easily themed and referenced by negative tagging.
-So, ironically, any program that is identified with assisting disengaged and disadvantaged teenagers runs the real risk of reinforcing their situation and ‘tagging’ them forever as not mainstream.
+Our society seems to be polarising even further between the ‘haves’ and the ‘have-nots’.
+The growth in migration to Australia, especially through asylum seekers and refugees, and the continued struggles of many Indigenous people and systemically-labelled poor white families has created a large, visible underclass of young people.
+They are often demonised, we know unfairly.
+Witness the ‘African Gangs’ media led debate in some States, which aims to highlight problems, look for solutions, and enhance the outcomes for all in those locales, but is so easily themed and referenced by negative tagging.
+So, ironically, any program that is identified with assisting disengaged and disadvantaged young people runs the real risk of reinforcing their situation and ‘tagging’ them forever as not mainstream.